Lehi (militant group): Nazi Germany

 According to Yellin-Mor:Lubenchik did not take along any written memorandum for the German representatives.
 Had there been a need for one, he would have formulated it on the spot, since he was familiar with the episode of the Italian "intermediary" and with the numerous drafts connected with it.
 Apparently one of von Hentig's secretaries noted down the essence of the proposal in his own words.According to Joseph Heller, "The memorandum arising from their conversation is an entirely authentic document, on which the stamp of the 'IZL in Israel' is clearly embossed."
 Von der Marwitz delivered the offer, classified as secret, to the German Ambassador in Turkey and on 21 January 1941 it was sent to Berlin.
 There was never any response.
 A second attempt to contact the Nazis was made at the end of 1941, but it was even less successful.
 The emissary Yellin-Mor was arrested in Syria before he could carry out his mission.

 This proposed alliance with Nazi Germany cost Lehi and Stern much support.
 The Stern Gang also had links with, and support from, the Vichy France Sûreté's Lebanese offices.
 Even as the full scale of Nazi atrocities became more evident in 1943, Lehi refused to accept Hitler as the main foe (as opposed to Great Britain).

+In 1942, a Lehi member named Efraim Zetler was kidnapped and interrogated by the Haganah.
+According to transcripts released by Israel's state archives in 2023, during the interrogations, Zetler said that Nazi Germany was not the "enemy of the Jews" and ready to receive assistance from them, stating:

+"We will communicate with any military power ready to help with the establishment of the Kingdom of Israel, even if it's Germany.
+The only condition is that we get weapons, so we can rebel against the English.
+If Germany agrees to help us fight enemy number 1, the English, we'll team up with it.
+It’s not an enemy of the Jews in Israel."